 The Area Vestae is located in the heart of the Roman Forum, between the Via Sacra on the north and the upper Via Nova on the south, the Vicus Vestae on the west and a lane on the east side leading up to the Palatine.
 The complex faced the Via Sacra with an attached portico and shops (see drawing and Atrium Plan, #13 and 14).
 The residence seems large for only six priestesses, but it included reception rooms, storerooms, a bath complex and workrooms, as well as apartments for each Vestal, her slaves and servants (see Atrium key).
 In addition, until Augustus moved the home of the Pontifex Maximus to his palace on the Palatine hill in 12 BCE after his election to the office, his living quarters, the Domus Publica, were traditionally part of the Vestal residence (the Regia, a nearby dedicated sacred space from the time of the Kings, remained his official headquarters as chief priest of the pontifical colleges).

-Aedicula: the small (approx. 10 feet x 6.5 feet) two-columned structure at the corner of the Vicus Vestae behind the Temple of Vesta and to the right of the entrance to the Vestal Residence (#2 on the Atrium Plan) may have been a shrine of the Lares Compitales in which there was a statue (Lanciani, 224-6 suggests Mercury; others, the goddess Vesta).
-The entablature frieze contains a two-line inscription in Roman capitals of the Hadrianic period (c.
-120 CE) that testifies to its maintenance at public expense: SENATVS POPVLVSQVE ROMANV[s] / PECVNIA PVBLICA FACIENDAM CVRAVIT.
+Aedicula: originally designed with four Ionic columns and set at the corner of the Vicus Vestae behind the Temple of Vesta and to the right of the entrance to the Vestal Residence (#2 on the Atrium Plan), this structure has been identified as either a shrine of the Lares Compitales or a decorative enhancement visible to all, added during the Hadrianic period (c.
+120 CE).
+Set on a podium, the small temple-like structure (approx. 10 feet x 6.5 feet) is large enough to hold an under life size statue (Lanciani, 224-6, suggests Mercury; other scholars suggest the goddess Vesta: Lindner, 92-95, offers as Vesta the seated statue discovered in the Atrium).
+The entablature frieze contains a two-line inscription in Roman capitals of the Hadrianic period that testifies to its construction at public expense: SENATVS POPVLVSQVE ROMANV[s] / PECVNIA PVBLICA FACIENDAM CVRAVIT.

 Aedes Vestae: The Temple of Vesta (virtual recreation; 1st century CE marble relief) is situated in the northeast corner of the Area Vestae, where the earliest traces of building are to be found.
 Originally built by Numa as a round wood hut with a thatched straw roof (see Ovid, Fasti 6.257-268), it was destroyed by the Gallic invasion of 390 BCE and again by fire in 241 BCE when L. Caecilius Metellus was Pontifex Maximus (see Ovid, June 9: the Vestalia, in Fasti 6.349-394 and 437-458).
 Despite the evidence on coins (denarius of Nero, 64-68 CE, aureus of Vespasian, 73 CE), the Temple contained no image of the goddess Vesta (see Ovid, Fasti 6.295-298).
 By tradition the temple was the repository, among other sacred objects, of the Palladium, the ancient statue of Athena that Aeneas brought from Troy along with his household gods (see Fasti 6.417-458).
 Sharing its re-building history with the Atrium (see historical events), the Temple's last recorded reconstruction was carried out under the Emperor Septimius Severus by his wife Julia Domna (commemorative sestertius).
 In 394 CE Theodosius I closed the gates and extinguished its sacred fire, but the building survived almost intact until its discovery in 1489, not long after which it was dismantled for its materials.